SwissBorg Price Hits $0.17 on Top Exchanges (CHSB)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-SwissBorg’s launch date was September 8th, 2017.
+SwissBorg was first traded on September 8th, 2017.
 SwissBorg’s total supply is 985,304,868 tokens and its circulating supply is 983,729,858 tokens.
 The official message board for SwissBorg is swissborg.com/blog.
+The official website for SwissBorg is swissborg.com.
+SwissBorg’s official Twitter account is @swissborg and its Facebook page is accessible here.
 The Reddit community for SwissBorg is https://reddit.com/r/swissborg and the currency’s Github account can be viewed here.
-SwissBorg’s official Twitter account is @swissborg and its Facebook page is accessible here.
-SwissBorg’s official website is swissborg.com.

-It is usually not presently possible to buy alternative cryptocurrencies such as SwissBorg directly using US dollars.
-Investors seeking to acquire SwissBorg should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as SwissBorg directly using U.S. dollars.
+Investors seeking to acquire SwissBorg should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy SwissBorg using one of the exchanges listed above.

 Receive News & Updates for SwissBorg Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SwissBorg and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.